openbmc/openbmc/poky/documentation/dev-manual/common-tasks.rst

 requirement is that binary package version numbering increases in a linear fashion and that a number of version components exist that support that linear progression.
-For information on how to ensure package revisioning remains linear, see the "`Automatically Incrementing a Binary Package Revision
+For information on how to ensure package revisioning remains linear, see the ":ref:`dev-manual/common-tasks:automatically incrementing a package version number`" section.
-Number <#automatically-incrementing-a-binary-package-revision-number>`__"
-section.

 The following three sections provide related information on the PR